 The overall success of a call to action can be measured via a conversion rate formula that calculates the number of clicks divided by the number of impressions, or times the CTA was seen.

 To test the effectiveness of various calls to action on your website or landing page, you can use an A/B testing platform like Optimizely.
-This will eliminate any guesswork and give you data-backed information that helps you optimize for the highest-converting CTAs.
+This will eliminate any guesswork and give you data-backed information that helps you optimize for CTA's with the highest conversion.